relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

-Cisco SD-WAN (Software-DEfined Wide Area Network) is a cloud-first architecture for deploying WAN connectivity.
+Cisco SD-WAN (Software-Defined Wide Area Network) is a cloud-first architecture for deploying WAN connectivity.
 Wide-area networks have been deployed for a long time, and many lessons and best practices have been elarned throughout the years.
 Applying all these lessons to software-defined networking (SDN) resulted in the creation of Cisco SD-WAN.
 An important feature of SDN is the separation of the control plane from the data plane.

 &nbsp;